 Membership is automatically terminated for failure to pay dues.

-Membership may be suspended or terminated by a majority vote of the Board of Directors following a fair and reasonable removal process that:
+Membership may be suspended or terminated by a majority vote of the Board following a fair and reasonable removal process that:

 gives the member written notice of not less than 15 days before suspension or termination.